 Your Essential Guide to Battambang

-The iconic Ta Dumbong Kronhoung statue at a roundabout in Battambang.
+The iconic Ta Dumbong Kronhoung (Grandfather Stick) statue at the entrance of Battambang City.

 Known For